 We try to prevent any loss to your account

-When we request information, we may simultaneously suspend deposits and place your funds on hold, just in case the payment is confirmed as fraudulent.
+When we request information, we may simultaneously suspend transfers and place your funds on hold, just in case the payment is confirmed as fraudulent.
 You can be sure that we’re working behind the scenes to keep your account safe from fraud.

 We use the information you provide to protect your account